tiagodavi/tiagodavi/README.md

 - Experience in GraphQL with Absinthe.
 - Experience in Phoenix Presence and WebSockets.

+🔵 Python Skills:
+- 4 projects deployed in Python.
+- Knowledge of LLMs (Structured Outputs/Prompts/Measurements), RAG, Agents and Vector Databases.
+- Experience with Knowledge Graph, Neo4J and distance measures.
+- Experience with FastAPI.
+- Knowledge of Computer Vision and NLP.
+- Knowledge of Traditional Machine Learning and Nvidia Rapids.
+- Ranked among the top 100 ML developers at IBM competitions.

+🔵 JavaScript/Typescript/React/React Native Skills:
+- 2 Web Apps developed with Node.JS, Express and NextJS.
+- 1 Mobile app developed with React Native and Expo.
+- Worked full time with React and TypeScript at Glimpse.
+- Helped to add around 5 new features to React Applications at Savi.
+- Many years touching different JavaScript/Typescript and React projects.

 🔵  Rust Skills:
 - 2 projects deployed in Rust.
 - Strong knowledge of Rust and Rocket Framework.
 - Knowledge of Near Blockchain.
 - Knowledge of Tokio and Rayon.

-🔵 Python Skills:
-- 3 projects deployed in Python.
-- Knowledge of LLMs (Prompt Engineering) and Vector Databases.
-- Experience with Neo4J and distance measures.
-- Experience in TensorFlow and Flask / FastAPI.
-- Knowledge of Computer Vision and NLP.
-- Knowledge of Machine Learning and Nvidia Rapids.
-- Ranked among the top 100 developers at IBM.

-🔵 JavaScript/Typescript Skills:
-- 2 Web Apps developed with Node.JS and Express.
-- Experience with React, Next.Js and TypeScript.
-- Worked full time with React and TypeScript at Glimpse.
-- Helped to add around 4 new features to React Applications at Savi.
-- Many years touching different JavaScript and React projects.

 ## What sets me apart?
 Business vision, I use tools and technology to deliver tangible value to the companies.